threefoldtech/jumpscale_lib/docs/clients/zeroboot_client.md

 Zeroboot client requires instances of the following clients before it can be used:

 - `j.clients.sshclient`: to connect to the router
-- `j.clients.racktivity`: to connect to the racktivity device and perform required operations
+- `j.clients.racktivity`: to connect to the racktivity device and perform required operations, if no power options are required not necessary
 - `j.clients.zerotier`: to setup a route on the router to allow connection to the racktivity device.
 The client should have access to the same zerotier network id used to setup the router.

 ### Configuring the clients